time-less-ness/timeless-imgview/golang/README.md

 # Timeless Image Viewer (Golang Version)

 A simple image viewer written in Go using the Fyne UI toolkit.
+This is experimental, and as of this moment, does not work.
+If you know how to make it work, feel free to submit PR.

 ## Features